 The Mets owned the No. 1 overall pick in 1966, but passed on Jackson, then the best college player in the country.
 New York selected high-school catcher Steve Chilcott instead.
 Chilcott never reached the Majors.

-That left Jackson for owner Charley Finley and the A's, who relocated to Oakland during Jackson's sophomore season.
-Jackson hit 269 home runs, won an MVP Award and two World Series titles -- one against the Mets -- across 10 seasons with the A's.
-He retired No. 6 on the all-time home run list.
+That left Jackson for the A's, who relocated to Oakland during Jackson's sophomore season.
+Jackson won an MVP Award and a couple of World Series titles with the A's, then became Mr. October with the Yankees.
+Jackson retired No. 6 on the all-time home run list.

-Honorable mention: Justin Verlander, Kris Bryant, Will Clark
+Honorable mention: Justin Verlander, Will Clark, Josh Beckett, Kris Bryant

 3. Robin Yount, Brewers, 1973

-The two can't-miss prospects in 1973 were high school lefty David Clyde and University of Colorado catcher John Stearns, selected by the Rangers and Phillies with the first two picks.
+The two can't-miss prospects in 1973 were high-school lefty David Clyde and University of Colorado catcher John Stearns, selected by the Rangers and Phillies with the first two picks.
 Those two clubs missed out on the two Hall of Famers who would be selected with the next two picks.
-Robin Yount, and his 3,142 hits, was the first, to Milwaukee.
+Yount, and his 3,142 hits, was the first, going No. 3 overall to Milwaukee.
 He spent his entire 20-year career there.

-Honorable mention: Paul Molitor, Manny Machado, Evan Longoria, Matt Williams
+Honorable mention: Paul Molitor, Evan Longoria, Matt Williams, Manny Machado

 4. Dave Winfield, Padres, 1973

-Honorable mention: Thurman Munson, Barry Larkin, Kevin Brown
+Honorable mention: Barry Larkin, Kevin Brown, Thurman Munson

 5. Buster Posey, Giants, 2008

-Posey won the Golden Spikes Award, given to the best amateur baseball player, as a junior at Florida State in 2008 before sliding down to the Giants at pick No. 5.
-He'll likely be remembered as the best player ever drafted there, and his three World Series championship rings don't hurt that case.
+Posey won the Golden Spikes Award, given to the best amateur baseball player in the U.S., as a junior at Florida State in 2008 before sliding down to the Giants at pick No. 5.
+He'll likely be remembered as the best player ever drafted there, and his three World Series rings don't hurt that case.

-Honorable mention: Ryan Braun, Dwight Gooden, Mark Teixeira
+Honorable mention: Dwight Gooden, Dale Murphy, Mark Teixeira, Ryan Braun

 6. Barry Bonds, Pirates, 1985

-What's different about Bonds' Draft story is that four of the five players picked before him ended up becoming successful Major Leaguers: B.J.
+What's different about Bonds' Draft class is that four of the five players picked before him ended up becoming successful Major Leaguers: B.J.
 Surhoff, Clark, Bobby Witt and Larkin.

-Honorable mention: Derek Jeter, Gary Sheffield, Zack Greinke
+Honorable mention: Derek Jeter, Gary Sheffield, Zack Greinke, Anthony Rendon

 7. Clayton Kershaw, Dodgers, 2006

-The Dodgers chose the man who may well be remembered as the best left-handed starter of all time at No. 7 in 2006, out of Highland Park High School in Texas.
+The Dodgers chose the ace who will go down as one of the best left-handed starters of all time at No. 7 in 2006, selecting Kershaw out of Highland Park High School in Texas.

-The Royals passed on him at No. 1 for Luke Hochevar.
+The Royals passed on Kersh at No. 1 for Luke Hochevar.
 The Rockies did the same at No. 2, for Greg Reynolds.
-Longoria and Andrew Miller were picked before Kershaw, but so were Brad Lincoln and Brandon Morrow.
+The Rays, at least, got a face of the franchise in Longoria at No. 3, but somehow there were still three more picks until Kershaw came around -- Brad Lincoln, Brandon Morrow and Andrew Miller.

 Honorable mention: Frank Thomas, Troy Tulowitzki, Prince Fielder